nick-novak/Goals-n-such/checklists-and-ideas/house-checklist.md

     - [ ] basement
     - [ ] stairs leading to basement
 - [ ] New shutters
-- [ ] Get new windows for Florida room
 - [ ] Replace chimney cap.
 Current one is rusty and staining the house.
 - [ ] Add gutter covers to keep leaves out/second floor only
 - [ ] Finish sump pump concrete/pea gravel and add cover